scottmuc/scottmuc.github.com/source/_posts/2014-03-26-leaving-a-dream-job-and-going-on-an-adventure.markdown

 * **Product Complacency** - Though, I've worked on some interesting projects (the latest being very cool), I can't shake the satisfaction I got from working at [CBC Radio 3][radio3] where I got to essentially build the product I wanted to build on my own anyways.
 This may have been mitigated but the following reason adds to this one.
-* **Miss Small Teams** - For some reason people thought I was great at working on giant programs of work.
+* **Miss Small Teams** - For some reason people thought I was great at working on large programs of work.
 While I thought the challenges were interesting, I'm more a small business person at heart.
-Some may be surprised by this because I've been on small teams, but they were in giant programs of work.
+Some may be surprised by this because I've been on small teams, but they were in these large programs of work.
 I've learned that I'm more of a system thinker than I thought and I find myself getting lost in the system thinking and see myself as this tiny insignificant cog just wanting to make some impactful change.